browserengineering/book/book/invalidation.md

 Dependencies
 ============

-So far, we've only looked at one place where layout objects are created.
-Let's look at another: `BlockLayout`s created when laying out another `BlockLayout`.
-Here's the relevant code:
+So far, we're only reusing two layout objects: the `DocumentLayout`, and the root `BlockLayout`.
+Let's look at the other `BlockLayout`s, created when laying out a `BlockLayout`:

 ``` {.python file=lab15 dropline=self.children%20%3d}
 class BlockLayout: